suarezgenaro/stars-beyond-barriers/index.md

 - Workshops designed to prepare students for and facilitate their inclusion in STEM programs

 ## Venue
-The program will be hosted at the [American Museum of Natural History](https://www.amnh.org/) in New York City.
+The program will be hosted at the [American Museum of Natural History](https://www.amnh.org/), primarily within the [Department of Astrophysics](https://www.amnh.org/research/physical-sciences/astrophysics), in New York City.

 ## Students
 We will select a cohort of 10 students.